Effect-to-Cause, arg. from —

 — Conclusion: t has a type T cause, an infection, and the patient should be treated accordingly.

-This corresponds to the diagnostic process; one could speak of diagnostic reasoning.
+This corresponds to the diagnostic process; one might speak of diagnostic reasoning.

 The effect (the temperature) is the natural sign of the cause.
 Such natural, palpable, effects provide endless basis for argument by natural signs:

-See!
-The cinders are still hot, there was a recent fire (… they cannot be very far)
+Look!
+The ashes are still hot, there was a fire recently (… they cannot be very far away)

-In the area of socio-political decision, the argument by the consequences corresponds to the pragmatic argument, transferring upon the measure itself the positive or negative evaluation of the effects of a proposed measure.
+In the field of socio-political decision-making, the argument by consequences corresponds to the pragmatic argument, which transfers the positive or negative evaluation of the effects of a proposed measure to the measure itself.

 2. Arguments by the identity of the consequences

-The same kind of argumentation applies to deductions made from the implied meaning of words, as an appeal to the sense of semantic coherence or logical consecution:
+The same type of argument applies to deductions made from the implied meaning of words, as an appeal to the sense of semantic coherence or logical consistency:

 Instance: “There is as much impiety in asserting that the gods are born as in saying that they die; for either way the result is that at some time or other they did not exist” (Aristotle, Rhet.
 II, 23, 1399b5; F. p.
 313-315).